soerenmetje/passport-discord/README.md

 <span class="badge-npmversion"><a href="https://www.npmjs.com/package/@soerenmetje/passport-discord" title="View this project on NPM"><img src="https://img.shields.io/npm/v/@soerenmetje/passport-discord.svg" alt="NPM version"/></a></span>
 <span class="badge-npmdownloads"><a href="https://www.npmjs.org/package/@soerenmetje/passport-discord" title="View this project on NPM"><img src="https://img.shields.io/npm/dm/@soerenmetje/passport-discord.svg" alt="NPM downloads" /></a></span>

-Passport strategy for authentication with [Discord](http://discordapp.com) through the OAuth 2.0 API.
+[Passport](https://www.npmjs.com/package/passport) strategy for authentication with [Discord](http://discordapp.com) through the OAuth 2.0 API.

-Compared to original packages, this removes Discord user connections & guilds fetching on login.
+This package is forked from [@qgisk/passport-discord](https://github.com/QGIsK/passport-discord).
+Compared to all original packages, this removes Discord user connections & guilds fetching on login.
-This aims at reducing sporadically occurring rate limit errors.
+The goal is to reduce sporadically occurring rate limit errors.

 If Discord connections or guilds are still needed, they can be directly fetched from Discord.
 Advantage here is also to get more recent data.

-### Disclaimer

-No warranty for anything.
-Before using this strategy, it is strongly recommended that you read through the official docs page [here](https://discord.com/developers/docs/topics/oauth2), especially about the scopes and understand how the auth works.

 ## Installation